Don’t Play with Fire – Summer Fire Prevention and Safety Tips

-Summer is heating up, which means it’s time for backyard barbecues, celebrations and overall fun in the sun!
+Summer is heating up, which means it’s time for backyard barbecues, celebrations, and overall fun in the sun!
 Fireworks and grills are staples for a summer evening gathering.
 However, when used improperly, serious burns and other injuries can occur.
-To ensure a safe summer, it’s important to learn the basic fire prevention and safety tips before your next cookout.
+To ensure a safe summer, it’s important to learn basic fire prevention and safety tips before your next cookout.

 Fireworks Safety Tips

 Did you know an estimated 280 people visit the hospital every day for fireworks-related injuries during the month of July?
 Keep your loved ones safe this season and follow these fireworks safety tips: